Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa vs. Louisville Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Sunday's contest at Climate Pledge Arena has the Iowa Hawkeyes (29-6) matching up with the Louisville Cardinals (26-11) at 9:00 PM ET on March 26.
-Our computer prediction projects a 77-70 win for Iowa, who are favored by our model.
+Sunday's contest at Climate Pledge Arena has the Iowa Hawkeyes (29-6) going head to head against the Louisville Cardinals (26-11) at 9:00 PM ET on March 26.
+Our computer prediction projects a 77-70 victory for Iowa, who are favored by our model.

-In their most recent game on Friday, the Hawkeyes earned an 87-77 victory over Colorado.
+The Hawkeyes head into this contest on the heels of an 87-77 victory against Colorado on Friday.

 Iowa vs. Louisville Game Info